flexigpt/vscode-extension/README.md

 # FlexiGPT

-Interact with GPT AI models (GPT3, ChatGPT, etc) as a power user.
+Interact with GPT AI models (GPT3/3.5/4, Anthropic Claude, HuggingFace Inference API etc) as a power user.

 FlexiGPT offers pre-defined prompts enriched with custom or predefined functions that can be engineered and fine-tuned to meet specific user needs.
 Prompts can be saved and used directly within VSCode, and the extension supports request parameter modifications for GPT APIs and post-processing response via responseHandlers in prompts.